-In recent years, the piano duo has recorded works by Brahms, Schubert, Schumann, Bartók, and others for Telos Music, while their extensive discography also includes works by Honegger, Messiaen, Kelterborn, Ammann, Moscheles, Dussek, Hans Huber, and others.
+In recent years, the piano duo Soós Haag has recorded works by Brahms, Schubert, Schumann, Bartók, and others for Telos Music, while their extensive discography also includes works by Honegger, Messiaen, Kelterborn, Ammann, Moscheles, Dussek, Hans Huber, and others.
 Their concerts are regularly broadcast on radio.

-Adrienne Soós and Ivo Haag both studied in Budapest at the Liszt Academy under Péter Solymos, György Kurtág, and Ferenc Rados, among others.
+Both pianists studied at the Liszt Academy in Budapest under Péter Solymos, György Kurtág, and Ferenc Rados, among others.
 Their cooperation with András Schiff has had a major influence on them.